 Discover Orlando’s top Black History Month events and more ways to celebrate all year long.

-Discover: African American History & Culture in Orlando
+Discover: Black American History & Culture

 Orlando vacation planning made easy — and free.
 Make a complimentary appointment with Visit Orlando’s Vacation Planners at a time and date of your choosing for the latest insider advice, special offers and more ahead of your next visit.